nikitas-theo/pcl/readme.md

 A key challenge when desining a compiler for the PCL language is the use of static scoping as in the Pascal language.
 Function definitions can be nested and a function `f` can define another funciton `g` in it's local variables; the function `g` can then access all variables in the outer scopes enclosing it.
 This is a challenging feature to implement in llvm IR because of the C-style structure of llvm functions.
 Different solutions where discussed for the problem e.g. [here](https://stackoverflow.com/questions/55736390/llvm-how-to-make-a-nested-function-see-an-outside-functions-variables) or [here](https://www.reddit.com/r/LLVM/comments/g7qcwo/nested_scopes/?utm_source=share&utm_medium=web2x&context=3).

-In the end I opted for the solution detailed in the text ([link](https://www.theseus.fi/bitstream/handle/10024/166119/Nguyen_Anh%20.pdf;jsessionid=97A6A61F9CF3E811E7BBB6F4A5E86EAA?sequence=2)) by Anh Nguyen in paragraph 6.2.9 - Nested functions.
+In the end I opted for the solution detailed in this text ([link](https://www.theseus.fi/bitstream/handle/10024/166119/Nguyen_Anh%20.pdf;jsessionid=97A6A61F9CF3E811E7BBB6F4A5E86EAA?sequence=2)) by Anh Nguyen in paragraph 6.2.9 - Nested functions.
 Essentially each function carries a hidden argument which is a struct with any extra variables needed from an outside scope, the hidden struct type is defined at compile time.
 This seemed the most elegant, generally applicable and true to the language semantics solution.

 Although the language supports manual dynamic memory allocation and freeing, we have included the [Boehm](https://hboehm.info/gc/) garbage collector.